“Being a "musician" matters more than being an "academic."”

 Colin can provide online instruction.
 While other platforms are possible BAH strongly recommends the use of the Zoom video conferencing platform as it is optimized for music lessons and audio quality.

 Colin's Studio Location

 Colin offers lessons from his studio.
-Please note that map locations are based on the postal code of the teachers studio.
-After booking an interview the full address will be released to you if needed.
+Please note that map locations are based on the postal code of the teachers studio. address will be released to you if needed.